Kroger-Technology/git-project/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    check       Check all repositories under the base path to ensure the are up to date with remotes clone       Clone a new project into a folder based on the remote URL help        Prints this message or the help of the given subcommand(s) list        List all repositories under the base path organize    Organize an existing directory of git repositories into a normalized format based on remotes
+    check              Check all repositories under the base path to ensure the are up to date with remotes clone              Clone a new project into a folder based on the remote URL gen-completions    Generate CLI completions for your shell of choice help               Prints this message or the help of the given subcommand(s) list               List all repositories under the base path organize           Organize an existing directory of git repositories into a normalized format based on remotes
 ```

 # Base Directory